Looking for answers? Check out the most popular questions below.

-Credit files are windows into your private life.
-Lenders look at your credit history to assess your creditworthiness.
+Lenders look at your credit history to help them assess your creditworthiness.
 It is to your advantage to know what your credit report says about you before applying for credit so you can correct any inaccurate data.

-It is also important for you to understand that with the rise in identity theft and credit card fraud, you may not know that someone has assumed your identity or opened new accounts until they default on loans, or collection agencies start calling you.
+It is also important for you to understand that with the rise in identity theft, you may not know that someone has assumed your identity or opened new accounts until they default on loans, and creditors or collection agencies start calling you.

 - Social Security number

 - All accounts contained within the report are accounts of which you are aware

 - Credit/Charge Accounts